CarlosHSF99/recurse/README.md

 ## Usage

-Without Recurse, a tail-recursive definition of reverse could be written like so:
+Without Recurse, a tail-recursive definition of reverse could be written like this:

 ```elixir
 def reverse(list), do: do_reverse(list, [])